brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="BattleRoles-Blaster"></a>Blaster

-A Blaster is able to attack an area of multiple opponents (known as area of effect damage, or AOE).
+A <dfn>Blaster</dfn> is able to attack an area of multiple opponents (known as area of effect damage, or AOE).
 This is almost exclusively a role filled by spellcasters like Clerics, Sorcerers, and Wizards, although a few Paladin and Barbarian subclasses dabble in this.

 Blasters excel at wiping out groups of weaker opponents and can turn some encounters into a cakewalk.
 They typically use limited resources (like spell slots) and have to make a tactical choice as to when and where to use their blasting spells.